darknorth12/Modern-React-with-Redux/README.md

    Updating "state" on a component causes the component to (almost) instantly rerender State must be initialized when a component is created (usually in constructor) State can  only be updated using the function "setState"

+Section 6: Class component: lifecycle methods

+       constructor -> render -> content visible on screen -> componentDidMount (called only once after first render) -> Sit and wait till the component update -> componentDidUpdate -> componentWillUnmount

+       constructor => Good place to do one-time setup render => avoid doing anything except returning JSX componentDidMount => Good place to do data-loading componentDidUpdate => Good place to do more data-loading when state/props changes componentWillMount => Good place to do cleanup (especially non-react stuffs)

+       other lifecycle methods (rarely used) => shouldComponentUpdate, getDerivedStateFromProps, getSnapshotBeforeUpdate

+       Intiazing state outside the constructor is equivalent to intialize state inside the constructor, babel converts the code

+       Default Props can declared in the functional component by assigning defaultProps. eg: const Spinner = (props) => {return <div>{props.message}</div>};
+              Spinner.defaultProps = {message : 'dummyMessage'}

+       Avoid conditionals in Render, use helper functions instead